smalljobs/smalljobs/puppet/README.md

 Finally, to completely wipe the virtual machine from the disk **destroying all its contents**:

     host $ vagrant destroy # destroy the machine

+### Error VBox Guest Additions: Version not actual

+can be solved by:

+	host $ vagrant plugin install vagrant-vbguest

 Please check the [Vagrant documentation](http://docs.vagrantup.com/v2/) for more information on Vagrant.